icecoredynasty/icecoredynasty.github.io/_posts/2026-07-27-a-new-dynasty-begins.md

 We don't want complexity simply because dynasty leagues are supposed to be complicated.

 The goal is a league where decisions can matter for years without requiring managers to treat fantasy hockey like a second job.

+You should have reasons to scout.

+Reasons to trade.

+Reasons to think about next season.

+And reasons to care about decisions made years ago.

+But the league should still be something you look forward to opening.

 **Deep enough to matter.
 Simple enough to enjoy.**